WonderLandxD/StainNet/README.md

 # StainNet

-Foundation models for histology images from immunohistochemistry and special stains.
+## Scaling Self-Supervised Foundation Models on Immunohistochemistry and Special Stains and for Computational Pathology